ubinexus/sonic-utilities/README.md

 ## Contribution guide

+Please read the [contributor guide](https://github.com/sonic-net/SONiC/wiki/Becoming-a-contributor) for more details on how to contribute.

-All contributors must sign a contribution license agreement (CLA) before contributions can be accepted.
+All contributors must sign an [Individual Contributor License Agreement (ICLA)](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/individual-contributor) before contributions can be accepted.
 This process is now automated via a GitHub bot when submitting new pull request.
 If the contributor has not yet signed a CLA, the bot will create a comment on the pull request containing a link to electronically sign the CLA.

 ### GitHub Workflow